 Another well designed study followed patients over 12 years after having laser vision correction and found that “Almost 90% of eyes recalled for 12-year follow-up maintained or improved best corrected visual acuity.” ( Source: Journal Of Refractive Surgery 2006; 22:871-877, Ocular Surgery News; January1, 2007 p.34)

 It is important to remember that, despite these positive reports, laser vision correction is a medical procedure that carries certain risks and is best performed by a caring and conscientious surgeon.
 LASIK is not a commodity, and the choice of surgeon should not be made based on price.
-Dr. Kugler is committed to spending time with you before and after surgery to ensure the best possible result.
+Lance Kugler, MD is committed to spending time with you before and after surgery to ensure the best possible result.

 Consider relative safety of alternatives